Would you trade your smartphone for a trip overseas?

 The real problem

-If you want to be the master of your domain and refuse to be ruled by a 5 inch device, consider joining me on a “Back to Basic Challenge” and turn in your smart phone for a while.
+If you want to be the master of your domain and refuse to be ruled by a 5-inch device, consider joining smartphone to Basic Challenge” and turn in your smart phone for a while.
 Comment below if you’re interested in taking this challenge to the next level.

 Written By: Kaity Rodriguez, MSW, LCSW